What Is Tone Color in Music?

 Warmer: Refers to the low tones.

-Fuller: Richer, more complex tone with strong lower frequencies.
+Fuller: Richer tone with strong low frequencies.

 The tone color in the Human Voice